 As an aspiring tattoo artist, learning to tattoo will require both time and money.
 Each education style will call for different levels of commitment both from you personally...and from your wallet.

 1. Traditional Apprenticeship: “Free” - $10,000+

-In a traditional tattoo apprenticeship, you’ll either pay a professional artist, your “mentor,” to teach you, or you will work in the shop for free in exchange for your education.
+In a traditional tattoo apprenticeship, you’ll either pay a professional tattoo artist, your “mentor,” to teach you, or you will work in the shop for free in exchange for your education.